vovapolu/ensime.github.io/editors/emacs/userguide.md

 Lists the interfaces that contribute members to the inspected type.
 List each interface's methods, with full type signatures.
 If the type has a companion object/class, a link to the companion will appear under the heading.

+## ElDoc

+ElDoc shows hints regarding the current line of code in the echo area.
+It can be enabled by setting `ensime-eldoc-hints` to `'all`, `'error`, `'type` or `implicit`.
+This also limits the hints shown to the resepective type of messages.

-## Helm
+## Helm/Ivy

-To enable helm support use `(setq ensime-use-helm t)` in your configuration.
+To enable helm/ivy support use `(setq ensime-search-interface 'helm)` or `(setq ensime-search-interface 'ivy)` in your configuration.
 Alas not a lot is changed by this option.
 This will hopefully change in the future.

 ## Debugging